nafplann/SayaLens/README.md

 ---

-**Made with ❤️ for macOS users who need quick access to modern screen scanning tools.**
+**Made with ❤️ from Makassar, Indonesia for users who need quick access to modern screen scanning tools.**